Drag in Africa: Gender expression in pre-colonial Africa

 Gender expression often extends to sexual relations, and same-sex relations in Africa were common and not normally stigmatized nor criminalized, as documented by the Portuguese in modern-day Congo and Angola.
 Same-sex relations between women were very common, and some societies treated even treated men as women if they wanted to marry another man.
 These men, as documented among the Langi in modern-day Uganda, dressed and acted in a way that modern societies may label as "drag" or "transgender."
-It is important to note that these terms did not exist back then and are therefore not accurately descriptive of the gender expressions of these men because the men did not often live the lifestyle modern labels imply.
+These terms did not exist back then and are therefore not accurately descriptive of the gender expressions of these men because the men did not often live the lifestyle modern labels imply.
 For instance, the murumekadzi, or the man-woman, of the Shona people were men who took on the communal roles done by women because they were mediums for female spirits, but they still married women and had children.
 It was also common for men to act as women in dance performances, even when the purpose and physicality of the dance was highly erotic and sensual.

 There were no written laws in Africa before colonization, but there were complex and enforced social laws across the continent that governed sexual relations. as the majority of African societies placed high value on reproduction and lineage.
 Oral law can be distinguished from written law because it's more fluid and it evolves from how individuals in a society as a collective understand behaviors/norms that then become associated with sanctions.
 There is no record of same-sex relationships and fluid gender expressions being punished under oral law, but they were also not encouraged, creating a passive tolerance of queerness, but didn't persecute it either.